RachelSuwan/courses-p-y4-e/chapter1.md

 Terry is providing apples to a friend.
 Her friend needs exactly 8 apples.
 Help Terry determine if she has enough apples.

 `@instructions`
-Create 3 If Statements with the variable apples (it has been pre-defined).
+Create 3 If Statements with the variable apples (apples has been pre-defined).
 1. the first statement should let her know she has not enough apples with output <b>"not enough"</b>
 2. the second statement should let her know she has enough apples with output <b>"enough"</b>
 3. the third statement should let her know she has more than enough apples with output <b>"more than enough"</b>